Jeric-X/SyncClipboard/docs/README_EN.md

 There are three necessery config(maybe different words, same uses).
 - username
 - password
 - url, format is `http://ip(or domain name):port`.
 When using a WebDav server, url needs to be pointed to a specific existing folder as the working folder, like `https://domain.com/dav/folder1/working%20folder`.
+File name is the best not to contain any special characters or spaces, or you'll have to URL encode it.
 And do not use this folder to do anything else.
-If not use a desktop client, create a folder named `file` in the working folder to sync files.
+If not using a desktop client, create a folder named `file` in the working folder to sync files.
 Desktop clients create this folder automatically.

 ## API